devops329/devops/instruction/deliverable8Metrics/deliverable8Metrics.md

 > [!IMPORTANT]
 >
-> You must create a public URL for the Metrics and Logging deliverable that allows for the modification of the time range. **Make sure you** test your URL in an incognito window.
-If it does not work for the TA they will reject your submission.
+> The time-range makes it easier for the TA to grade your work.
+Without the time range, the TA may not be able to correctly evaluate your work.

 ## ⭐ Deliverable